denoland/fresh/README.md

 To now start the project, use [`deployctl`](https://deno.land/x/deploy):

 ```
-deployctl run --no-check --watch server.ts
+deployctl run --no-check --watch main.ts
 ```

-To deploy the script to [Deno Deploy](https://deno.com/deploy), push your project to GitHub, create a `fresh` project, and link it to `server.ts` file in the created repository.
+To deploy the script to [Deno Deploy](https://deno.com/deploy), push your project to GitHub, create a `fresh` project, and link it to `main.ts` file in the created repository.

 To learn more about how to use `fresh`, visit the documentation.